actions/runner/docs/design/byos.md

 - **Incremental Sources and Packages**: Even if you choose single use.
 Warm up yaml run when bringing VM online.
 - **Control User COGs**: Stop agents when not in use to control azure charges
 - **Maintenance**: Schedule maintenance jobs for pruning repos, OS security updates, etc.
 - **Elastic Pools for VSTS and On-prem**:  Use elastic azure compute as build resources for VSTS but also on-prem TFS.
+- **Allow domain joined and on-prem file shares**: Leverage AAD and express routes for elastic on-prem scenarios.
 - **Configure multiple pools of type BYOS**: Allows for budgeting of resources across larger enterprise teams.

 ## Design